Stingless bee: Bees as pets

 Due to the lack of a functional stinger and characteristic nonaggressive behavior of many Brazilian species of stingless bees, they can be reared without problems in densely populated environments (residential buildings, schools, urban parks), provided enough flowers are at their disposal nearby.
 Some breeders (meliponicultores) can produce honey even in apartments up to the 12th floor.

-Mandaçaias (Melipona quadrifasciata) are extremely tame, rarely attacking humans not even when their hives are opened for honey extraction or colony division.
+Mandaçaias (Melipona quadrifasciata) are extremely tame, rarely attacking humans even when their hives are opened for honey extraction or colony division.
 They form small, manageable colonies of only 400-600 individuals.
-They are fairly large bees, up to 11 mm in length, and as a result have better body heat control, allowing them to live in regions where temperatures can drop a little lower than 0 °C. However, they are somewhat selective about which flowers they will visit, preferring the flora that occurs in their natural environment.
+They are fairly large bees, up to 11 mm in length, and as a result have better body heat control, allowing them to live in regions where temperatures can drop a little lower than 0 °C. However, they are somewhat selective about which flowers they visit, preferring the flora that occurs in their natural environment.
 They are thus difficult to keep outside their region of origin (the eastern coast of Brazil).
 Once very common, the mandaçaia is now rather rare in nature, mainly due to the destruction of their native forests in Brazil.

 Other groups of Brazilian stingless bees, genera Plebeia and Leurotrigona, are also very tame and much smaller, with one of them (Plebeia minima) reaching no more than 2.5 mm in length, and the lambe-olhos ("lick-eyes" bee, Leurotrigona muelleri) being even smaller, at no more than 1.5 mm.
 Many of these species are known as mirim (meaning 'small' in the Tupi-Guarani languages).
 As a result, they can be kept in very small artificial hives, thus being of interest for keepers who want them as pollinators in small glasshouses or just for the pleasure of having a 'toy' bee colony at home.
 Being so tiny, these species produce only a very small amount of honey, typically less than 500 ml (1/2 US pint) a year, so are not viable for commercial honey production.